giprocida/Debezium-practical-examples/README.md

     --topic dbserver1.inventory.customers
 ```

-Each message includes detailed information about the state of the record before and after the change, metadata about the event, and the type of operation performed.
-This allows users to have a comprehensive, real-time view of database modifications.
-Keep the terminal window or tab open and visible on your screen.
-Now repeat the step
+The will properly decode the messages using the schema registry.
+If you alter the structure of the customers table in the database and trigger another change event, a new version of that schema will be available in the schema registry.
+Follow the steps outlined earlier in the documentation for creating consumers to observe the changes.